 CDW policies typically exclude windscreen & tyre repairs/replacements, as well as undercarriage, roof, interior, window and side mirror damages.
 The renter will be liable for the full cost of those repairs.
 Many companies also exclude theft as they sell separate theft coverages.As mentioned it is usually included in the rental price, but where sold separately CDW costs €/$/£10 to €/$/£30 per day.
 LDW (which is CDW with Theft Protection) is in the same price range.

 If it is not already included, we recommend to all customers that they take out a basic CDW (or LDW to include Theft Protection) for European rental vehicles.
-Our Insurance Policies for Rental Cars cover you for all the items these polices don't protect you for.
+Our Insurance Policies and warranty protection policies for Rental Cars cover you for all the items these polices don't protect you for.

 If you take out the basic CDW as advised above your excess is still in the range of €/$/£1500-3000.
 This can be lowered with Super CDW.
 It can be confusing because the rental companies might also call this product "CDW" but the main thing to be aware of is that these policies reduce your excess from somewhere between €/$/£1500 & €/$/£3000, towards €/$/£0.